-Staff should ensure that they are familiar with the Confidentiality Policy and related Policies.
-While there is an expectation that staff will use their professional discretion in applying the Policy, they should always seek advice from the Head teacher and other line managers where they are unsure.
+Staff will ensure that they are familiar with the Confidentiality Policy and related policies.
+This will be recorded via a signing sheet on My Concern.
+While there is an expectation that staff will use their professional discretion

-Staff should be aware that serious breaches of the Policy may result in disciplinary action being taken.
+Staff should be aware that serious breaches of the policy may result in disciplinary action being taken.
 The severity of the sanction will be assessed with regard to the potential harm the disclosure will have caused to the individual concerned.
 Some breaches of confidentiality could be regarded as potential serious or gross misconduct, which could result in dismissal.